 Special Needs Trusts are a critical component of your estate planning if you have loved ones with disabilities for whom you wish to provide after your passing.
 Generally, Special Needs Trusts are either stand-alone trusts funded with separate assets (like life insurance) or they can be sub-trusts in existing living trusts.

 Planning for your loved one with special needs requires extensive research to become a well-educated advocate.
 You will want to keep up-to-date on the latest medical, educational, financial, and legal changes.
-John Burns Law, PLC provides assistance to you and your family in addressing your unique concerns.
+John Burns Estate & Elder Care Law, PLLC provides assistance to you and your family in addressing your unique concerns.
 We hope this Special Needs Resource Center provides you with a quick reference to find the additional resources you may need.

 This calculator can help you project the future expenses of an individual with special needs.